 Follow the same procedure for all Ubuntu-based distributions including PopOS, Kubuntu, Linux Mint, and Elementary OS.

-Python 3 is included by default in Ubuntu 22.04.
+Python on ubuntu 3 is included by default in Ubuntu 22.04.
 To determine the Python version on your system, enter:

-If you require another or many Python versions on your system, you should build them from source.
+If you require another or many Python on Ubuntu versions on your system, you should build them from source.

 Installing Python on Ubuntu from Source